Genesee Scientific: Innovations

-The company has innovated the UPrep column used in deoxyribonucleic acid (DNA) purification.
-The idea behind the UPrep column, is that most, if not all, nucleic acid purification or clean-up kits come equipped with 10-15% more reagent volume than is actually needed for the number of columns the kit contains.
-This means that for a kit with 100 columns, you end up with enough reagent for another 10 to 15 preps after you run out of columns.
-Normally, this excess reagent is tossed out.
-UPrep columns allow you to use this extra reagent for additional preps.

-Genesee Scientific has also been responsible for developing Blue Devil autoradiography film which produces exceptional clarity and sharpness with extremely low backgrounds.
-Blue Devil Film is used for blotting, sequencing, chemiluminescent autoradiography (ecl) and gel shift analysis.
-It is designed for use with 14C, 35S, 32P, and 125I.

-Drosophila Research

 Genesee Scientific is the world leader in innovation for and supply to the Drosophila (fruit fly) research community.
 Drosophila are widely used as a model organism in the field of genetics.

 Genesee Scientific has been awarded three patents by the United States Patent and Trademark Office for its revolutionary Drosophila vial racking system (patent numbers D673,296 S; 8,136,679 B2; and 8,430,251 B2).
 This Drosophila vial racking system significantly decreases time spent racking vials and is more environmentally friendly compared to traditional vial packaging configurations.

-Genesee Scientific has also developed the first atlas of Drosophila phenotypic markers available on mobile devices.
-Genesee the Drosophila App is a free tool providing researchers with a quick reference to various Drosophila phenotypes and is a valuable teaching tool for new Drosophila researchers.
+Genesee Scientific has also developed the first atlas of Drosophila phenotypic markers available on mobile devices..